Sir John Hobart, 2nd Baronet: Career

 Hobart was Member of Parliament for Cambridge in 1621, Lostwithiel from 1624 to 1625 and Brackley in 1626.
 He then returned to the Long Parliament for Norfolk in 1645, a seat he held until his death in 1647.

 He was Justice of the Peace for Middlesex from 1624 to 1629 and for Norfolk from 1625 to his death, and was appointed High Sheriff of Norfolk for 1632–33.

-He completed the building of Blickling Hall, a major Jacobean country house.
+His second wife, Frances Hobert, managed his large debts as he completed the building of Blickling Hall, a major Jacobean country house.

 Family

 He married firstly in July 1614 Lady Philippa Sidney, a daughter of Robert Sidney, 1st Earl of Leicester.
 They had a daughter.
-Philippa died in 1620. and Hobart married secondly Lady Frances Egerton, eldest daughter of John Egerton, 1st Earl of Bridgwater in February 1621, and had by her of nine children an only surviving daughter.
+Philippa died in 1620. and Hobart married secondly Lady Frances Egerton, eldest daughter of John Egerton, 1st Earl of Bridgwater and Frances Egerton, Countess of Bridgewater in February 1621, and they had by nine children but only one child, Phillipa, survived.
 He died, aged 54, in Norwich after a long illness and was buried in Blickling in Norfolk nine days later.
 Hobart was succeeded in the baronetcy by his nephew John.